 New Covid-19 cases in South Derbyshire

-According to the Govt. website, five new cases were reported in South Derbyshire today (Wednesday).
-We have been in single figures now for seventy-two days.
+According to the Govt. website, sixty new cases were reported in South Derbyshire today (Sunday).
+After seventy-six days in single figures, this is our ninetieth day into the new wave.

-The chart below shows cases by specimen date, so the number includes cases added to earlier days in a process of continuous revision.
-The chart was updated on 17/6/2021.
+The chart below shows South Derbyshire cases by specimen date, so the number includes cases added to earlier days in a process of continuous revision.
+The chart was updated on 19/9/2021.

 Click on the location to view details.